Brian Mulroney: Legacy

-Mulroney's legacy is complicated and even emotional.
-Mulroney makes the case that his once-radical policies on the economy and free trade were not reversed by subsequent governments, and regards this as vindication.
-His deputy prime minister, Don Mazankowski, said that his greatest accomplishment will be seen as, "Dragging Canada kicking and screaming into the 21st century."
-Mulroney's legacy in Canada is associated mostly with the 1989 Free Trade Agreement and the Goods and Services Tax (GST).
-Mulroney argues his government's economic policies helped the subsequent government eliminate the deficit.
-During his announcement of his intention to resign as prime minister, Mulroney responded to criticism of his policies by stating, "I tried to do what I thought would be right for Canada in the long term, not what I thought would be politically popular in the short term."
-In The Secret Mulroney Tapes, it was revealed Mulroney said of his accomplishments, "You cannot name a Canadian prime minister who has done as many significant things as I did, because there are none."
+Mulroney's legacy as prime minister is considered to be mixed.
+Mulroney made the case that his once-radical policies on the economy and free trade were not reversed by subsequent governments and regarded this as vindication.
+His deputy prime minister, Don Mazankowski, said that his greatest accomplishment would be seen as "dragging Canada kicking and screaming into the 21st century".
+His legacy in Canada is associated mostly with the 1989 Free Trade Agreement and the Goods and Services Tax (GST).
+Mulroney argued his government's economic policies helped the subsequent government eliminate the deficit.
+During his announcement of his intention to resign as prime minister, Mulroney responded to criticism of his policies: "I tried to do what I thought would be right for Canada in the long term, not what I thought would be politically popular in the short term."
+In The Secret Mulroney Tapes, it was revealed he said of his accomplishments: "You cannot name a Canadian prime minister who has done as many significant things as I did, because there are none."

 Mulroney's intense unpopularity at the time of his resignation led many Conservative politicians to distance themselves from him for some years.
-His government had flirted with 10 percent approval ratings in the early 1990s, when Mulroney's honesty and intentions were frequently questioned in the media, by Canadians in general and by his political colleagues.
-In the 1993 election, the Progressive Conservative Party was reduced to two seats, which was seen as partially due to a backlash against Mulroney, as well as due to the fracturing of his "Grand Coalition".
+His government had flirted with 10 percent approval ratings in the early 1990s when Mulroney's honesty and intentions were frequently questioned in the media, by Canadians in general and by his political colleagues.
+In the 1993 election, the Progressive Conservative party was reduced to two seats, which was seen as partially due to a backlash against Mulroney, as well as due to the fracturing of his "Grand Coalition."
 In the 1993 election, nearly all of the Tories' Western support shifted to Reform, which replaced the PCs as the major right-wing force in Canada.
 The Tories only won two seats west of Quebec in the next decade and kept remaining in fifth (last) place.
-The Canadian right was not reunited until they merged with Reform's successor, the Canadian Alliance, in December 2003 to form the new Conservative Party of Canada.
+The Canadian right was not reunited until the PCs merged with Reform's successor, the Canadian Alliance, in December 2003 to form the new Conservative Party of Canada.